-Medical School at The University of Texas Health Science Center at Houston (UTHeath), is part of a multidisciplinary breast cancer team that provides continuity for breast cancer care.
+Medical School at The University of Texas Health Science Center at Houston (UTHealth), is part of a multidisciplinary breast cancer team that provides continuity for breast cancer care.

 “We hear that.
 Women will say they just want to remove their breast—and sometimes both because of a cancer diagnosis,” says Dr. Robinson.
 “They are stressed and everyone can identify with that.
 Our goal is to pull all of the specialists together to come up with a treatment plan to attack the cancer.
 The team includes a medical oncologist, a breast surgeon, radiation oncologists and a breast reconstructive plastic surgeon.
 Sometimes the best plan for a patient begins with chemotherapy.”

 That was the case for Square.
 Her fight began with rounds of chemotherapy led by medical oncologist Anneliese O. Gonzalez, M.D., at the Memorial Hermann Cancer Center.

 “Carla had an excellent response to chemotherapy before surgery,” says Dr. Gonzalez, associate professor at McGovern Medical School at UTHealth.
 “We call this approach neoadjuvant chemotherapy.
 Carla was always upbeat and maintained a great attitude during the entire treatment.”